 E-Scooter trial in Unley

-The City of Unley is the third council in South Australia to initiate a trial of e-scooters, which commenced in February 2022.
-The trial duration was initially for six months - that has been extended for a further six months up until 14 February 2023.
+The City of Unley has become the third council in South Australia to welcome a trial of e-scooters, which commenced in February 2022.
+The trial duration was initially for six months - that has been recently extended for a further six months, up until 14 February 2023.

-Please refer to Council's Frequently Asked Questions(PDF, 235KB) if you want to know more.
+Please refer to Council's Frequently Asked Questions(PDF, 235KB) to know more.
 There are also FAQ documents produced by both e-scooter companies on their websites.

 The e-scooter companies

 Neuron Mobility and Beam Mobility are the two operators.

 If anyone has a specific concern about e-scooters in their area or wishes to report a problem, please contact either company directly by phone or email, or via their websites.

 Phone: (08) 7079 0518

 The area of operation for the e-scooter trial encompasses the whole of Unley.
 However, there are a number of Exclusion and Go-Slow Zones (10 km/h) along key streets which have high pedestrian volumes and/or outdoor dining.
 These are listed below.

 Exclusion Zone - no riding of e-scooters on: